 Herculaneum

-The Villa of the Papri is the most noteworthy building complex because it stockpiled 2,000 ancient scrolls.
-Scientists are using modern multi-spectrum electronic equipment to read the scrolls (unrolling them would likely destroy them).
+It is the Villa of the Papri.
+This site stockpiled 2,000 ancient scrolls before Vesuvius blew its top.
+Scientists are using modern multi-spectrum electronic equipment to read the scrolls (unrolling them would likely destroy them

 Herculeum was named for the Greek god Hercules.